 Several compressor types are available including emulations of classic industry standards.
-These can be recalled via Library presets.
+These can be recalled via Library presets and include the option of a channel Ducker to replace the Compressor.
 Press the Surface Lib key to access the available Libraries.